 - assess tumor responsiveness to chemotherapy or other treatment.

-How does PET compare to other imaging methods?
+How does PET compare to other imaging techniques?

-PET scans are more sensitive and useful in some cancers than others.
-Further studies are needed to determine if PET scans should be widely used in detecting pancreatic cancer.
-Until it has proven to be the best imaging technique for pancreatic cancer, it is important to use PET in conjunction with other imaging techniques to build a complete picture.
+There is increased acceptance of the potential uses for PET imaging.
+As with any emerging technology, scientific literature reflects varied opinions on its usefulness, accuracy and practical application.
+The data has shown PET scans to be more sensitive and useful in some cancers than others.
+There have been some studies that indicate potential use of PET scans in both the diagnosis and the management of pancreatic cancer.
+However, further studies are needed in order to scientifically validate PET scans for widespread acceptance and use.
+Until it has proven to be the best imaging technique for pancreatic cancer, it is important that PET be used in conjunction with other imaging techniques to build a complete picture.

 What are the potential limitations of PET?